kamax-matrix/mxisd/docs/threepids/session/session-views.md

-# Web pages for the 3PID session processes
+# Web pages for the 3PID sessions
 You can customize the various pages used during a 3PID validation using [Thymeleaf templates](http://www.thymeleaf.org/).

 ## Configuration